aicell-lab/ddls-course/content/guest-guidelines.md

 - **Aim**: Introduce students to computer-driven life sciences, covering a variety of application areas.
 - **Data Types**: Genomics, proteomics, transcriptomics, biomolecular structure, molecular dynamics simulations, imaging etc.
 - **Intended Learning Outcomes**: By the end of this course, students should be able to describe the field, apply statistical and machine learning analysis, review scientific literature, and reflect on ethical considerations in data-driven life sciences.
+- **Course modules**: The course will have 6 modules in total covers different topics in data-driven life sciences, you can see an example [here](/course/ddls-2023/module-1/).

 ---